harperd/machine-learning/notes/6-50-back-propagation.md

+Elementwise multiplication of matrices is called the *Hadamard product* or *Schur product*.

 Here $g\prime$ ($g$ prime) is the *derivative* of the specific activation function which can be derived by using Calculus.
 For example, if we were using *Sigmoid* functions for each unit in a particular layer:

 > $g(z)=\frac{1}{1+e^{-z}}$